miles-crighton/fcc-microservices/README.md

-# Micro-service projects from FCC
+# Microservice projects from FCC

+This repository is the backend API implementation of the microservice projects detailed in the FCC curriculum.

-The project directory for directions can be found here:
+The FCC project directory can be found here:
 [https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/](https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/)

 ## Summary of API